jaikishanpatel/Designing-typeface/README.md

 - Axes parameter in Font Info > Font, choose Weight and Width (predefined options), then take care of the settings in Font Info > Masters and Font Info > Instances.

 ## How to install scripts to GlyphsApp
+- Copy the scripts git clone path
+- paste into terminal (if there are multiple Glyphs software installed; Glyphs1, 2, 3 etc, then in terminal check the path name correctly. for example if the folder name is 'Glyphs 3' (with space), in the terminal, it should be 'Glyphs\ 3' (for Mac users)

 https://github.com/mekkablue/Glyphs-Scripts
 https://www.youtube.com/watch?v=Q6ly16Q0BmE